 The District's Water Supply Development (WSD) Grant Program has been ongoing since FY 2013-2014.
-Through FY 2015-2016, the District has awarded more than \$20.6 million in competitive water supply development grants to local governments and utilities to meet local water supply needs and to help accomplish regional water resource priorities.
+Through FY 2016-2017, the District has awarded more than \$21.6 million in competitive water supply development grants to local governments and utilities to meet local water supply needs and to help accomplish regional water resource priorities.
 Funding is distributed across the District, with emphasis on supporting financially disadvantaged communities.
-Another grant cycle is planned for FY 2016-2017.
+FY 2016-2017 marks the final year of the grant program, though project implementation will continue through 2019.